kcambrek/XPdM/README.md

 Link to my thesis: ...

-IF you have any questions on how to run this locally, what techniques I have used or generally on my thesis, please free to contact me.
+If you have any questions on how to run this locally, what techniques I have used or generally on my thesis, please free to contact me.